UWBCD/UWBCD-ReactOS/README.md

 https://www.lifewire.com/free-data-recovery-software-tools-2622893

 What we don't want to include:
-- Warez
+- Warez - we will only use software under the license OpenSource, FreeWare, ShareWare & TrailWare
-- Software, were special Boot CDs exist
+- Software, were special Boot CDs already exist

 If you want to use also a software were a Boot CD exist for (e.g. Antivirus Solution), then you can have a llok at this Guide about making a Multiboot-USB-Stick: https://github.com/LV-Crew/Multiboot-USB-Stick